-In production and research laboratories, high-pressure steam inside an autoclave is used to sterilize, or remove all microorganisms from, plastic containers.
+Staff at production and research laboratories use high-pressure steam inside an autoclave to sterilize or remove all microorganisms from plastic containers.
 These containers must be rated safe for an autoclave as some plastics, such as HDPE and polyethylene, will melt in the course of a standard autoclave run.
 For those looking to sterilize plastic containers at home, a standard microwave oven will do the trick.
-Of course, only microwave-safe plastics should be sterilized in this manner.
-Although not appropriate for home sterilization, plastic container sterilization can also be accomplished via ethylene oxide 'gas' sterilization, peracetic acid, ionizing radiation, dry heat, hydrogen peroxide gas plasma systems, ozone, formaldehyde steam, gaseous chlorine dioxide, and infrared radiation.
+Of course, only microwave-safe plastics ought to be sterilized in this manner.
+Although not appropriate for home sterilization, plastic container sterilization can also be accomplished via ethylene oxide 'gas' sterilization, peracetic acid, ionizing radiation, dry heat, hydrogen peroxide gas plasma systems, ozone, formaldehyde steam, gaseous chlorine dioxide and infrared radiation.

-Fill a cup with 250 to 500 ml, or about 1 to 2 cups, of water and place it in the microwave.
-This will act as a heat sink to ensure that the plastic container being microwaved doesn't get too hot and melt.
+Fill a cup with 250 to 500 ml (about 1 to 2 cups) of water and place it in the microwave.
+This will act as a heat sink to ensure the plastic container inside the microwave doesn't get too hot and melt.

-Gather together microwave-safe containers and lids that are going to be sterilized.
+Gather together the microwave-safe containers and lids that require sterilization.
 Microwave containers in a secondary container for at least 3 minutes on the highest setting.

 Remove secondary container for microwave with plastic containers inside, while maintaining sterility.
 Use insulated gloves, as the containers may be hot.

-Gather together autoclave-safe plastic containers and any lids that are going to be sterilized.
+Gather together autoclave-safe plastic containers and any lids that need sterilization.
 Lids can be loosely placed on top of containers.
 A tightly attached lid can cause a container to succumb to pressure within the autoclave and crack or explode.